 The VSU can help connect students with volunteering that will give them another perspective on their areas of academic study.
 We produce department-specific information sheets at the start of each year and have new opportunities coming in each week.
 If you’d like us to pass on vacancies that could be of interest to your students, please do get in touch.

-The Innovations Programme is the VSU’s leadership scheme.
+Student Led Projects is the VSU’s leadership scheme.
 UCL students organise and run their own community projects across London – this year, we’ve supported over 70 such groups.
 Many of these projects have sprung up from UCL’s academic departments and faculties.
 For example, Citizenship & Crime, Mathomaniacs, Meducate and Schools Book Club were set up by students in Laws, Maths, Medicine and English respectively.
 The VSU provides support, advice, training and funding, and can help new student groups put their ideas into action.

 Volunteering and student employability